 Working with a Disability Attorney

 Since you are so limited by the appeals process, consider consulting a disability attorney very early on.
-Even with a claim for hernia, it can be tricky to navigate the claims and appeals process.
+Even with a claim for a hernia, it can be tricky to navigate the claims and appeals process.
 Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve.
 If you have been denied disability benefits, do not lose hope.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and to get more information that may help your case.

 While the process can be daunting, your expert disability attorney will be able to guide you through the process.
 Getting expert help is often the difference between being denied and being approved for benefits.
 An experienced long term disability attorney can help you stay on top of your deadlines, help you gather your documents, assist you during field interviews, and give you guidance that will help you get your claim approved.
 They do not get paid until you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.